Holomorphic 1-forms on the moduli space of curves: Examples in dimension two

-We conclude this section by constructing examples of cyclic covering of $S$.
+We conclude this subsection by constructing examples of cyclic covering of any $S$ as before.
 These give elliptic fibrations and surfaces of general type.
-We will use some results about cyclic coverings which can be found in \cite[I.17]{BPHV}. \\
+We will use some results about cyclic coverings which can be found in \cite[Chapter I.17]{BPHV}.

 Recall that $\cL$ is base point free.
-Then, by Bertini's theorem, for each $n$ there exists a smooth irreducible curve $C_n\in |\cL^n|$.
+Then, for each $n\geq 1$, there exists a smooth irreducible curve $C_n\in |\cL^n|$ by Bertini's theorem (see \cite[Theorem 3.3.1]{Laz}) and using that $\varphi_{|\cL|}(S)$ has dimension $2$.
 Hence, for all $n\geq 1$, we can construct a cyclic covering $\pi:\hat{S}\to S$ of degree $n$ with branch $C_n$.
-Since $C_n$ is smooth, it does not intersect $E$ for all $n$ so we can apply Proposition \ref{PROP:FINITECOVER} in order to prove that $\Omega_{\hat{S}}^1$ is not $\hat{\cL}$-liftable. \\
+Since $C_n$ is smooth and it does not intersect $E$ for all $n$, we can apply Proposition \ref{PROP:FINITECOVER} in order to prove that $\Omega_{\hat{S}}^1$ is not $\hat{\cL}$-liftable.